-- o Weather extremes (very hot and very cold) can affect park attendance. - o Wind and rainstorms can down trees and destroy facilities. - Lightning strikes can destroy electrical systems and start fires. - o Ice build-up can damage docks and increase and/or cause shore erosion. - o Low snow levels may impact funds recreation registration revenue. - Drought may shorten the boating season and can impact IDPR's ability to sustain desired vegetation and control weeds. - Natural disasters such as floods, fires, and earthquakes create severe impacts on facilities, customers, and programs.
+- Weather extremes (very hot and very cold) can affect park attendance. - o Wind and rainstorms can down trees and destroy facilities. - Lightning strikes can destroy electrical systems and start fires. - o Ice build-up can damage docks and increase and/or cause shore erosion. - o Low snow levels may impact funds through recreation registration revenue. - Natural disasters such as floods, fires, drought and earthquakes create severe impacts on facilities, customers, and programs.
 In particular, fires during the peak season can have a drastic impact on our revenues.

 In general, employees are accustomed to weather related impacts and can adjust accordingly.
-However, repair and maintenance activities can be very expensive and outside the spending authority in place at the time.
+However, repair and maintenance activities can be expensive and outside the spending authority in place at the time.